Dear District Administrators,

 The DPI has developed an FAQ for school districts around the provision of services to English learners.

-In response to questions surrounding graduation, DPI developed the attached document as a resource to school districts.
+In response to questions surrounding graduation, DPI developed a resource to school districts.
 The document covers graduation requirements, local authority, grading and class promotion, current school closure, and Individuals with Disabilities Education Act considerations.

 DPI will continue to use these emails to keep you updated.
 The department’s COVID-19 web page also contains these emails and the most recent information.